hypervideo/backoff/README.md

-# backoff
+# maybe-backoff

 Exponential backoff and retry.
+This is a fork of [backoff](https://github.com/ihrwein/backoff).
+The parent repo has been unmaintained for a while and this version provides up-to-date dependencies and a `MaybeBackoff` interface that streamlines conditional backoff usage.

+---

 Inspired by the retry mechanism in Google's [google-http-java-client](https://github.com/google/google-http-java-client) library and its [Golang port](https://github.com/cenkalti/backoff).